Kirsty Jones

 As a young girl growing up in England, Jones really wanted to be a veterinarian.

-“But I knew that wasn’t going to happen because I’m not scientifically-minded,” said Jones, who loves animals so much that she and her partner have two horses, six cats, 10 chickens and a pet frog – mostly rescue animals.
+“But I knew that wasn’t going to happen because I’m not scientifically-minded,” said Jones, who loves animals so much that she has a horse, cats, chickens and pet rats – mostly rescue animals.

 Most of her writing for her Ph.D. dissertation for Georgetown University was spent in an Ohio field with one of her horses.